-If you’re looking to relocate your family or you simply want to get away with your canine companion for a couple of days, one of these dog friendly cities would make a great place for you and your pooch to explore.
+If you're looking to relocate your family, or you simply want to get away with your dog for a few days, one of these dog friendly cities would make a great place for you and your pooch to explore.
 Finding a landlord or a dog-friendly hotel that will allow your furry friend is only half the battle.
 It takes a lot more than that to make a dog-friendly city.

-The cities on this list offer dog parks, dog friendly restaurants and beaches that allow pups to swim and explore.
-They aren’t just dog friendly either.
-You’ll be able to enjoy a lot of adventures in these cities as well.
+The below cities on this list offer dog parks, dog friendly restaurants and beaches that allow pups to swim and explore.
+The law and authorities are also more pet-friendly and will allow you to do more than in most other places.
+They aren't just dog friendly either; you'll be able to enjoy far more doggy adventures in these cities as well.

-The most dog friendly cities have to be fun for pets and their owners.
-There needs to be plenty of things for the two of you to do together.
-If you’ve been to a dog friendly city that didn’t make our list, be sure to leave some information about it in the comments below.
+The most dog friendly cities of the world have to be fun for both pets and their owners.
+There needs to be plenty of things for the two of you to do together without breaking laws or constantly running into inconveniences of “being with a dog.”
+If you've been to a dog friendly city before and you see it didn't make our list, be sure to leave a comment with information about it below.

 15 Most Dog Friendly Cities in the World

 Rumor has it that Toronto is one of the most dog-friendly cities in North America.
 Boasting countless parks that allow for both on and off-leash activities, dogs won’t realize they’re living in a concrete jungle.

 Toronto is also home to the Purina PawsWay, a unique learning and discovery center that holds exhibitions and entertainment for pet owners.
 Here’s a fun fact: it’s also home to the Purina Animal Hall of Fame where dogs, cats, and even a horse are honored for saving human lives.

 2. Amsterdam, The Netherlands